koders-in/integrity/README.md

 ## Copyright and license

-Code and documentation copyright 2017-2020 the [koders] (https://www.koders.in).
-Code released under the [MIT License](https://github.com/twbs/bootstrap/blob/master/LICENSE).
+Code and documentation copyright 2017-2020 by the [koders](https://www.koders.in).
+Code released under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

 <h3 align="center"> Made with ♡ by <a href="http://koders.in"> Koders </a></h3>